kerimamansaryyev/dart_pusher_channels/README.md

 // If you want to unbind it - simply cancel the subscription somePrivateChannelEventSubs.cancel();
 ```
-## Using extension shortcuts to bind
+## Using the extension shortcuts to bind
 You can bind to the predefined events (especially with presence channels) by using the extension shortcut methods on instances of `Channel`:

 ### .whenSubscriptionSucceeded()